Second edition: 15 February – 05 March 2021

 - Summarise the possible future evolution of RegTech and SupTech and assess the potential associated benefits.

 - Discuss the future evolution European and international supervisory structures for the financial market.

 - Understand regulation as an enabler of technology-enabled market practices, and an important element determining global competition and promoting European values.

 - Review the legislative proposals in the framework of the European Commission’s Digital Finance Strategy on the ‘Regulation on Markets in Crypto Assets’ (MiCA) and the ‘Digital Operational Resilience Act’ (DORA)

 Format and Schedule

 This format will bring to your own devices the course material and interactions with instructors, teaching assistants and other participants.

-Live activities will consist of interactive online lectures, delivered by the course instructors, as well as case studies and scenario-based exercises, where you will be working in small groups alongside other course participants.
+Live activities will consist of interactive online lectures, delivered by the course instructor, as well as case studies and scenario-based exercises, where you will be working in small groups alongside other course participants.

-2-18 September: participants are expected to devote 8 hours for progressing in self-paced course content, and 8 for attending live sessions* (mandatory participation).
+15 February – 05 March: Participants are expected to devote 8 hours for progressing in self-paced course content (video material, reading), and 10 hours for attending live sessions (mandatory participation).